pretix/pretix-docs/docs/topics/teams.md

 They will not be notified by the system, so you should let them know them that they have been granted access.
 The person will appear in the list with either a gray or a green :fontawesome-solid-shield-halved: symbol next to them, indicating whether or not they have enabled two-factor authentication.

-If the person you added does not have a pretix account yet, they will receive an email containing an invitation for creating one.
+If the person you added does not yet have a pretix account, they will receive an email invitation to create one.
 They will appear in the list with a :material-email-outline: symbol for their status as "invited, pending response" and a :btn-icon:fontawesome-solid-arrow-rotate-right:: button for resending the invitation email.

 !!!
 Note